Cadence-GitHub/Stouffville-By-laws-AI/database/README.md

 2. Check that port 8000 is properly exposed in docker-compose.yaml
 3. Ensure your Voyage AI API key is valid and has sufficient quota
 4. Verify you're using the correct ChromaDB version (0.6.3)

+If the autocomplete functionality is not working:
+1. Make sure you've run `ingest_questions.py` to populate the "questions" collection
+2. Check that the "questions" collection exists in ChromaDB
+3. Verify that your input has at least 3 characters (shorter queries return empty results)